tohagan/firebase-env/README.md

 #### 5. For CI/CD (Travis/GitLab/CircleCI) you can configure a `$FIREBASE_TOKEN` variable and test script locally

-Run this generated a new CI access token
+Run this to generate a new CI access token:

     $ firebase login:ci

+This will login to your Firebase account via your browser and eventually display the token to your command console.

 Save the token to file `./keys/token`